Special Hazard Fire Protection Systems in Michigan

 Special hazard applications can constitute an entire building, an isolated room, or a single piece of equipment.
-You might need special hazard fire suppression if you need to protect important paper documents, collectibles and archives, computers and electronics, or industrial equipment.
+You might need special hazard fire suppression or an industrial special system inspection if you need to protect important paper documents, collectibles, and archives, computers, and electronics, or industrial equipment.

 Specific businesses that are considered special hazard applications include: